 Syntax Description number-value A number value that specifies the priority of the router.
 The range is from 0 to 255.
-Command Default Priority of 1 Command Modes Interface configuration (config g-if) Virtual network in terface (config-if-vnet) Command History Release Modification 10.0 This command was introduced.
-12.2(33)SRA This command was i integrated into Cisco IOS Release 12.2(33)SRA.
+Command Default Priority of 1 Command Modes Interface configura Virtual network in ation (config-if) terface (config-if-vnet) Command History Release Modification 10.0 This command was introduced.
+12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.28X This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-Cisco IOS XE Release 3.2S This command was n network interface co nodified.
-Support was added for this command in virtual nfiguration mode.
-Usage Guidelines Suidelines When two routers attached to a network both attempt to become the designated router, the on router priority takes precedence.
-If there is a tie, the router with the higher router ID takes prouter with a router priority set to zero is ineligible to become the designated router or back router.
-Router priority is configured only for interfaces to multiaccess networks (in other we point-to-point networks). to become the designated router, the one with the higher outer with the higher router ID takes precedence.
-A become the designated router or backup designated es to multiaccess networks (in other words, not to This priority value is used when you configure Open Shortest Path First (OSPF) for nonbroadcast networks using the neighbor router configuration command for OSPF.
-Examples The following example sets th e router priority value t to 4: interface ethernet 0 ip ospf priority 4 ip ospf resync-timeout
+Cisco IOS XE Release 3.2S This command was modified.
+Support was added for this command in virtual network interface configuration mode.
+Usage Guidelines higher router prior precedence.
+A rou backup designated attached to a network both attempt to become the designated router, the one with the ity takes precedence.
+If there is a tie, the router with the higher router ID takes ter with a router priority set to zero is ineligible to become the designated router or router.
+Router priority is configured only for interfaces to multiaccess networks (in o point-to-point networks).
+This priority value is used when you configure Open Shortest Path First (OSPF) for nonbroadcast networks using the neighbor router configuration command for OSPF.
+Examples - mple sets the router priority value to 4: interface ethernet 0 ip ospf priority 4 ip ospf resync-timeout